nheist/Cat2Ax/README.md

 - During the first execution of an extraction you need a stable internet connection as the required DBpedia files are downloaded automatically

 ### Setup

-- Navigate to the source directory of the project

-- Create and initialize a virtual environment with pipenv (run in terminal):
+- In the project source directory, create and initialize a virtual environment with pipenv (run in terminal):
 ```
 pipenv install
 ```